-Number of Α lverage

-Shares $\mathbf{P}{1}$ rice Per
+Number of Shares Average Price Per

 Six Months Ended June 30: Purchased Share

 2016 5,646,092 \$ 34.49

 2017 4,268,479 \$ 43.32

-During the six month periods ended June 30, 2017 and 2016, certain of our executive officers received Class A common stock in connection with the vesting or settlement of previously-granted deferred equity incentive awards.
-The vesting or settlement of such equity awards gave rise to a tax payable by the executive officers, and, consistent with our past practice, the Company purchased shares of Class A common stock from the executive officers equal in value to all or a portion of the estimated amount of such tax.
-In addition, during the six month periods ended June 30, 2017 and 2016, the Company purchased shares of Class A common stock from an executive officer.
+During the six month periods ended June 30, 2017 and 2016, certain of our executive officers received Lazard Ltd Class A common stock in connection with the vesting or settlement of previously-granted deferred equity incentive awards.
+The vesting or settlement of such equity awards gave rise to a tax payable by the executive officers, and, consistent with our past practice, the Company purchased shares of Lazard Ltd Class A common stock from the executive officers equal in value to all or a portion of the estimated amount of such tax.
+In addition, during the six month periods ended June 30, 2017 and 2016, the Company purchased shares of Lazard Ltd Class A common stock from an executive officer.
 The aggregate value of all such purchases during the six month periods ended June 30, 2017 and 2016 was approximately \$14,700 and \$4,900, respectively.

-As of June 30, 2017, a total of \$170,234 of share repurchase authorization remained available under the Company's share repurchase program, which will expire on December 31, 2018.
+As of June 30, 2017, a total of \$170,234 of share repurchase authorization remained available under Lazard Ltd's share repurchase program, which will expire on December 31, 2018.

-During the six month period ended June 30, 2017, the Company had in place trading plans under Rule 10b5-1 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), pursuant to which it effected stock repurchases in the open market.
+During the six month period ended June 30, 2017, Lazard Ltd had in place trading plans under Rule 10b5-1 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), pursuant to which it effected stock repurchases in the open market.